 Where available, highway exit numbers are marked with an appropriate icon.
 Example: In certain locations, you can view street-level imagery of your driving directions.
 View street-level imagery by first clicking on one step of the route and then clicking on the Street View pegman icon.

-Once you have gotten your directions, learn how to print them.
+Once you have gotten your directions, learn how to print directions.

 Other tips and tricks: